buk7456/FreeTX/doc/telemetry.md

 should be done before sending the telemetry to the transmitter.

 ## GNSS telemetry
-The system also supports GNSS telemetry.
+GNSS telemetry is also supported.
 A premade template is used to add the GNSS sensor to the telemetry screen.
 The receiver directly connects to the GNSS/GPS module via serial (UART), and handles parsing of the NMEA sentences as well as data conversion.
 GPS, GLONASS, BeiDou, Galileo are supported.
 The system remembers the last known location in case of a lost model, even when the transmitter is powered off.